Image credit: https://edubirdie.com/

 - Effective sales teams are 81% more likely to be consistent CRM users.
 (Aberdeen Group)

-- CRM software can help to increase sales by up to 29%, as well improve sales productivity by up to 34%, and sales forecasting accuracy by 42%.
+- CRM software can help to increase sales by up to 29%, as well as improve sales productivity by up to 34% and sales forecasting accuracy by 42%.
 (Salesforce)

 - 74% of CRM users said that their CRM gave them improved access to important customer data.
 (Software Advice)

 - On average, improved data accessibility offered by a CRM can reduce the sales cycle by 8–14%.
-(Nucleus Research, 2015)
+(Nucleus Research)

 - CRM decision-makers claim a productivity gain of 14.6% from mobile CRM capabilities and 11.8% from social CRM.
-(Nucleus Research, 2012)
+(Nucleus Research)

 - 24% more sales reps will achieve their annual sales quota thanks to mobile CRM access.
 (Aberdeen Group)

-- 47% of CRM users said that it’s had a significant impact on customer retention.
+- 47% of CRM users said that it’d had a significant impact on customer retention.
 (Nutshell)

 - 47% of users said that their CRM had a strong impact on customer satisfaction.
 (Capterra)

 - 75% of companies say that closing more deals is a top priority this year.
-(HubSpot, 2018)
+(HubSpot)

 - 48% of companies say that improving the efficiency of sales funnels is a top sales priority.
-(HubSpot, 2018)
+(HubSpot)

 - 69% of companies say that turning contacts into customers is a top marketing priority.
-(HubSpot, 2018)
+(HubSpot)

 - 44% of companies say that increasing revenue from pre-existing customers is a top marketing priority.
-(HubSpot, 2018)
+(HubSpot)

 - 37% of companies say that sales enablement is a top marketing priority.
-(HubSpot, 2018)
+(HubSpot)

-- 40% of companies say that getting a response from prospects is more difficult now than it was 2–3 years ago.
-(HubSpot, 2018)
+- 40% of companies say that getting a response from prospects is more difficult now than it was 3-4 years ago.
+(HubSpot)

-- 31% of companies say that engaging in multiple company decision-makers in the buying process is more difficult now than 2–3 years ago.
-(HubSpot, 2018)
+- 31% of companies say that engaging in multiple company decision-makers in the buying process is more difficult now than 3-4 years ago.
+(HubSpot)

-- 13% of companies say that the daily use of sales technologies is more difficult now than 2–3 years ago.
-(HubSpot, 2018)
+13% of companies say that the daily use of sales technologies is more difficult now than 3-4 years ago.
+(HubSpot)

 Other CRM statistics

-Aside from analysing these CRM statistics we’ve compiled here and keeping up-to-date on industry trends, you should also check out this handy CRM comparison spreadsheet to help in your decision making.
+Hopefully, these CRM statistics will be useful to move your business in the right direction, i.e., towards a customer-centric environment.
+Aside from analyzing these CRM statistics and keeping up-to-date on industry trends, you should also check out this handy CRM comparison spreadsheet to help in your decision-making.